RobTillaart/MS5611/README.md

 Note: the self heating offset can be compensated with **setTemperatureOffset(offset)** which allows you to match the temperature with the ambient temperature again.
+As the self heating effect is not expected to be linear over the full range of the temperature sensor the offset might work only in a smaller range.
+To have a reliable ambient temperature it is advised to use an dedicated temperature sensor for this (e.g. DS18B20).

 #### Breakout GY-63